yuchenxie4645/EgoLoc/README.md

 ### 2.2 Running EgoLoc-3D (RGB Video + Auto Synthetically Generated Depths)

-We provide 1 example video to demonstrate our 3D version of EgoLoc performs in a **closed-loop** setup.
+We also provide our newest 3D version of EgoLoc, which uses 3D hand velocities for adaptive sampling.
 [VDA](https://github.com/DepthAnything/Video-Depth-Anything.git) is used here to synthesize pseudo depth observations, eliminating the reliance on RGB-D cameras for more flexible applications.
 To run the demo:
 ```bash
 python egoloc_3D_demo.py \